mimsy07/ACL/README.md

 <h2>Description</h2>
 This repository contains a simulation created using CISCO PACKET TRACER.
-This project focus on implementing ACL, Wherein I use two company networks, an ISP router and router acting as a servers.
+A project focused on implementing ACLs, in which I use two company networks, an ISP router, and 5 routers acting as servers.
 <br />